kgish/gishtech.com/README.md

 # GISHTECH.COM

-Welcome to the new-and-improved gishtech website!
-I built it with emberjs v2.5.x, bootstrap, liquid fire, velocity and other fun stuff.
+Welcome to the new-and-improved Gishtech website!

+I built the whole site using ember.js v2.5.0, bootstrap, liquid-fire, velocity, random-shuffle and other fun stuff.

-Have a look at [gishtech.com](http://www.gishtech.com) for the real mccoy.
+For those interested, the real mccoy can be viewed online at [gishtech.com](http://www.gishtech.com).

 ![](public/assets/images/screenshot-banner-index.png?raw=true | width=400)